 E. Access and Visitation (A&V) Coordinators.
 This program is funded by a federal IV-D grant provided through the North Carolina Department of Health and Human Services and managed by the NCAOC Court Programs Division.
-Six A&V coordinators serve 10 family court districts to identify the underlying issues that create barriers to non-custodial parents visiting with their child(ren).
+In October 2022, the six A&V coordinators were regionally assigned so that they now provide direct services onsite as well as remote services via phone and WebEx to parents in counties outside of where they are housed.
+They are now available statewide to identify the underlying issues that create barriers to non-custodial parents visiting with their child(ren).
 The A&V coordinators then work to support and facilitate the non-custodial parents' access to their child(ren).
 Referrals are accepted and actively sought from child support enforcement courts, family court judges, child support enforcement agents, attorneys, human service providers, and other sources.